Direct Line magazine

 Rapid freezing and thawing can lead to burst pipes – and massive damage.
 The best way to stop this from happening is to keep your pipes warm by lagging them, which means fitting a special type of foam insulation around them.
 The foam will reduce heat loss and stop the pipes from freezing.

-Make sure you also insulate any pipes in the loft, and open the loft door on cold days to let in warmer air from the rest of the house.
-Leaving kitchen cupboards and bathroom doors open will allow warm air to reach hidden pipes.
+Make sure you also insulate any pipes and cold water tanks in the loft too.
+You can buy specialist insulating jackets for water tanks.
+Open the loft door on cold days to let in warmer air from the rest of the house and leave kitchen cupboards and bathroom doors open too so warmer air can reach hidden pipes.

 Replace washers